kasavin/AzureDataFactoryLab/README.md

 	![06_ADFpipelinecopydata.png](images/06_ADFpipelinecopydata.png)

 8. Configure your pipeline.
-	a.
-As before, on the **General** tab, give your pipeline a descriptive name, such as \"Copy convert xml to csv.\"
+	1. As before, on the **General** tab, give your pipeline a descriptive name, such as \"Copy convert xml to csv.\"
-	b.
-Leave the rest of the default setting on the **General** tab.
+	2. Leave the rest of the default setting on the **General** tab.
-	c.
-Click on the **Source** tab.
+	3. Click on the **Source** tab.
-		i.
-Source and sink are key concepts in Azure Data Factory.
-They refer to the source of your data, and the destination for your data once it has been transformed. ii.
-Click **New** to configure your source dataset.
-Connections to data sources have been configured for you; you need to do is select the appropriate *dataset* from the source. iii.
-On the panel/blade that opens, select **Azure Blob Storage** and click **Continue**.
+		1. Source and sink are key concepts in Azure Data Factory.
+They refer to the source of your data, and the destination for your data once it has been transformed.
+		2. Click **New** to configure your source dataset.
+Connections to data sources have been configured for you; you need to do is select the appropriate *dataset* from the source.
+		3. On the panel/blade that opens, select **Azure Blob Storage** and click **Continue**.

 	![07_newdataset.png](images/07_newdataset.png)